FilipsFedotovs/EDER-TSU/README.md

 7) kinit your<username>@CERN.CH -l 24h00m

-8) python3 R1_PrepareRecData.py --Xmin 50000 --Xmax 60000 --Ymin 50000 --Ymax 60000 --Track FEDRA --f (your file with reconstructed tracks)
+8) python3 R1_PrepareRecData.py --Xmin 50000 --Xmax 60000 --Ymin 50000 --Ymax 60000 --f (your file with reconstructed tracks)

-   Purpose: This script prepares the reconstruction data for EDER-VIANN vertexing routines by using the custom file with track resonstruction data
+   Purpose: This script prepares the reconstruction data for EDER-TSU gluing routines by using the custom file with track resonstruction data

    FYI: min and max value arguments can be changed or completely removed if all ECC data to be reconstructed.
-Track type can be changed to MC if Monte-Carlo truth        track reconstruction data is used.
 The script can take 1-5 minutes depending on the size of the input file.
 Once it finish it will give the message "The          track    data has been created successfully and written to ....' and exit.

 9) python3 R2_GenerateSeeds.py --Mode R